06 June 2019

-Choose the right tech stack for your project and chances are high that end-users will rave about it.
-In this blog post, we will discuss how to select the best technology for a web application.
+Choose a technology stack for web development is crucial and the right dedicated project team structure for your project and chances are high that end-users will rave about it.
+In this blog post, we will discuss how to select the technology used for website development and analyze the most popular tech stacks for 2022.
 But let's get down to basics first.

 Backend Stack and Frontend Stack

-To put it briefly, a technology stack (aka a tech stack) represents a combination of tools and frameworks that are used to develop a software product.
+To put it briefly, a technology stack (aka a tech stack for web development) represents a combination of tools and frameworks that are used to develop a software product.

-A typical technology stack has two major parts — the backend and the frontend — thanks to which the application functions.
+A typical technology stack for project has two major parts — the backend and the frontend — thanks to which the application functions.

-When choosing the technology for your project, the backend (or the server-side) is the very first thing to focus on.
+When choosing the right technology stack for your project, the backend (or the server-side) is the very first thing to focus on.

 This part of the app is like a car engine: users will never see the server-side or interact with it directly (only through the frontend) but this is what drives the application.